OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 ## Labels Management

-Labels are managed at the repository level, and although Labels can easily be created at any point in time in the interface, there is no provided feature to ensure their consistency across repositories and organizations.
+Labels are managed at the repository level on GitHub, and although Labels can easily be created at any point in time in the interface, there is no provided feature to ensure their consistency across repositories and organizations.
 So it’s easy to end up with different colors for the same label, labels with a similar but different name, …

 <figure>